open-cloud/xos/docs/dev/xproto.md

   run.
 * Unit Tests – auto-generate API unit tests.

-The next two sections describe xproto (first the models and then policies that can be applied to the models), and the following section describes xosgenx and how it can be used to generate different targets.
+The rest of this section describes xproto: first the models and then policies that can be applied to the models.

 ## Models